Recycling Today archives

 The Aluminum Association, Arlington, Virginia, has released a document called “Aluminum for America: A Presidential Policy Brief” that includes boosting the collection of the metal for recycling as a policy priority.

-The association, which indicates it represents companies that make about 70 percent of the aluminum and aluminum products shipped in North America, calls the three-page document a “framework laying out strategic policy priorities for the incoming Trump administration and new Congress.”
+The association, which represents companies that make about 70 percent of the aluminum and aluminum products shipped in North America, calls the three-page document a “framework laying out strategic policy priorities for the incoming Trump administration and new Congress.”

 In a news release announcing the availability of the brief, the Aluminum Association lists attention to and support of recycling second among its priorities.

-The organization urges federal policy makers to “improve collection infrastructure and support policies, including recycling refund and extended producer responsibility (EPR) programs, to boost domestic recycling and secure an essential source of metal supply.”
+The organization urges federal policy makers to improve collection infrastructure and support policies, including recycling refund and extended producer responsibility (EPR) programs, to boost domestic recycling and secure an essential source of metal supply.

 Within the document, the association claims some $1 billion worth of aluminum used beverage cans (UBCs) are sent to landfills each year.

-Writes the Aluminum Association, “Unfair trade practices by China are the single largest threat to U.S. aluminum producers.
+According to the Aluminum Association, “Unfair trade practices by China are the single largest threat to U.S. aluminum producers.
 Responses should include stronger import monitoring and tariff harmonization in North America.
 Such actions will begin to address the $60 billion in subsidies to Chinese aluminum firms that have roiled global markets and put some domestic aluminum assets out of business in recent years.”

 The association also gives an endorsement of aluminum as a critical material, saying it should be recognized as such for economic and national security reasons.